WeAreNova/mui-data-table/README.md

 </div>

+- For the current version of [MUI](https://mui.com/) use v2.x
+- For [Material-UI v4](https://v4.mui.com/) use v1.x

+> Both versions are actively maintained and shall continue to include upcoming features, bugfixes and improvements.

 #### Features

+- Cell Editing
 - Multi-Column Filtering
   - Able to filter by: strings, numbers, booleans and dates by default
 - Single-Column Sorting